Associate Degree Program Admission Requirements

 - ASN applicants must have completed required Learning Support courses.

-- ASN applicants must complete the pre-admission test.
+- ASN applicants must complete the pre-admission test [the Test of Essential Academic Skills (TEAS) V] and must earn a minimum overall score of 60.
+Applicants who do not meet the minimum TEAS score (or grade point average) will not be allowed to apply.
 Pre-admission cut-off scores for admission vary each semester of testing based on candidates who test.

 - ASN applicants must have a GPA of 2.7 with a minimum of 3-5 of the core classes.